The Doomed Lovers

-But as the months rolled by their came no word of him and the poor girl sank into a deep depression which had soon gave way to insanity.
+But, as the months rolled by, their came no word of him, and the poor girl sank into a deep depression which soon gave way to insanity.

-Her parents and neighbours could only watch helplessly unable to help in any way.
+Her parents and neighbours could only watch helplessly, unable to help her in any way.

 Then one stormy night an old woman walking along the cliff top glanced down to the cove and saw Nancy sitting on a rock in the cove, the foaming waves breaking around her.